shindavid/AlphaZeroArcade/docs/Scrabble.md

 ### Non-Complacency

 Suppose P, V and H are not at equilibrium.
-Then, there are game states at which they produce non-equilibrium estimates (in other words, where P/V/H produce misestimates).
-Of these non-equilibrium states, choose a node `n` that is closest to a terminal game state.
-This means that `n` is misestimated while all descendants of `n` are correctly estimated.
+Then, there are game states at which they produce estimates that are not at equilibrium with respect to their estimates at their descendants.
+Of these misestimated states, choose a node `n` that is closest to a terminal game state.

 The networks cannot converge to this state, since `MT-ISMCTS` will produce a policy that exploits the misestimates at `n`, and this exploitation corresponds to a difference between `P` and `N` that will cause network drift.